-1. While configuring a backup, click the File backup options link, expand the Backup reserve copy item and then select the Create a reserve copy of my backups box (if it is not selected in the default backup options).
+- 1. While configuring a backup, click the File backup options link, expand the Backup reserve copy item and then select the Create a reserve copy of my backups box.
+This opens the Browse for folder window. - 2.
+Select the destination and create a folder for a reserve copy by clicking the New folder button.